Chapter 3. Customizing the control plane

 Additional resources

-You can use cells to divide Compute nodes in large deployments into groups.
+You can add Compute cells to your Red Hat OpenStack Services on OpenShift (RHOSO) environment to manage Compute nodes in groups and improve the performance and scalability of large deployments.
 Each cell has a dedicated message queue, runs standalone copies of the cell-specific Compute services and databases, and stores instance metadata in a database dedicated to instances in that cell.

 By default, the control plane creates two cells: